rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 ### Backup

-The `Backup` function copies all configurations and logs as a backup to your `$HOME/Documents/RsyncOSXcopy-$date-suffix`.
+The `Backup` button copies all configurations and logs as a backup to your `$HOME/Documents/RsyncOSXcopy-$date-suffix`.
 Viewing the catalog in Finder might show an empty catalog.
 The catalog is not empty, the configurations are saved as `.rsyncosx/macserialnumber` and Finder might not show `.` catalogs.

 ### JSON